 - How to find a school bus lawyer

-Did You Know A School Transit Mishap is Highly Likely to Be Fatal?
+Are School Transit Accidents Highly Likely To Be Fatal?

 The school bus accident statistics, discussed in more detail below, raise many other alarming issues for children and families.
-In fact, being injured by a school bus in California, in a major metropolis like Los Angeles, is very likely to be fatal.
+Being injured by a school bus in California, in a major metropolis like Los Angeles, is very likely to be fatal.
 Childhood injuries are common on buses.

 But our experienced advocates serve all Northern and Southern California cities.
-As a matter of fact, the firm is run by an inactive U.S. Marine.
+An inactive U.S. Marine runs the firm.

-Every year thousands of traffic fatalities occur involving a school bus — people are killed and hundreds of thousands more are injured worldwide, as the result of school bus accidents.
+Every year thousands of traffic fatalities occur involving a school bus — people are killed, and hundreds of thousands more are injured worldwide due to school bus accidents.

 In 2003, 457,000 large vehicles with a gross vehicle weight rating greater than 10,000 pounds were involved in traffic crashes in the United States; 4,669 heavy vehicles were involved in fatal traffic accidents.